 However, it is currently impossible to say for sure whether CBL shares any of these benefits.
 In fact, one of the few studies that exist on the cannabinoid suggests it may trigger convulsions in rabbits.
-These findings are unlikely to be a cause for concern, however, due to the extremely low levels of CBL in cannabis.
+However, these findings are unlikely to be a cause for concern due to the extremely low levels of CBL in cannabis

 One of the most prominent endocannabinoids is anandamide.
-It has many essential functions within the body and helps to maintain a state of homeostasis (balance).
+It has many essential functions within the body and helps to maintain a state of homeostasis (internal balance).
 CBC affects the endocannabinoid system by inhibiting the uptake of anandamide.
 This activity increases the levels of this helpful chemical in the bloodstream.